suhazriamrin/traceability_scan/README.md

-Traceability software top record part scanned in MySQL database
+Traceability software to record part scanned in MySQL database